docker/docs/docker-cloud/getting-started/your_first_service.md

   - **Containers**: lists the containers that are part of this service and their status.
 This is also where you'd go to launch more containers to scale a service.
   - **Endpoints**: shows a list of available service and container endpoints.
   - **Triggers**: allows you to set triggers that perform automatic actions such as scaling a node or redeploying an image when the source updates.
   - **Links**: lists the links between services.
-For this tutorial this section will be empty.
+For this tutorial this section is empty.
   - **Volumes**: lists the volumes attached to the service to store data.
-For this tutorial this section will be empty.
+For this tutorial this section is empty.
   - **Environment Variables**: lists the environment variables for the service.

 Two additional tabs of information are available for each service: